kuhumcst/texton/INSTALL.md

 Such a password/salt pair can be created in the following way:

 1. On your development machine, go to http://localhost/texton/admin
-2. Enter the password that you want to use on your production system in the password field below the `Show Bracmat version' heading.
+2. Enter the password that you want to use on your production system in the password field below the 'Show Bracmat version' heading.
-3. Press the `Bracmat' button.
+3. Press the 'Bracmat' button.
 4. Open a linux terminal, and find the location of the file 'textonJava.log'.
 This location defaults to '/opt/texton/BASE/textonJava.log'.
 See setting in conf/log4j2.xml in the texton-Java repo.
 5. Open the log file for the java part of Text Tonsorium
   $> sudo less textonJava.log
-6. Go to the end of this file and find the log statement that contains the string `XMLprop`.
-Copy everything between `[` and `]` to the file 'properties', replacing the two same named elements.
+6. Go to the end of this file and find the log statement that contains the string 'XMLprop'.
+Copy everything between '[' and ']' to the file 'properties', replacing the two same named elements.
 7. Save 'properties'

 Notice that you also need to replace the values 'www-server' (default http://localhost) and 'baseUrlTools' (default http://localhost:8080) into something that is meaningful for your server.